nikhil-robinson/nikhil-robinson/README.md

 ### 📫 How to reach me

-- [Linkedin](https://www.linkedin.com/in/nikhil-robinson/) dm is always open.
+- [Linkedin](https://www.linkedin.com/in/nikhil-robinson/) DM is always open.
 - [Techprogeny](https://techprogeny.com)